This post may contain affiliate links. For more information, please see my full disclosure policy.

 At the very top of your letter, add the head for your kangaroo as well as the ears, gluing them so that they overlap slightly.

-To finish it off, just grab a crayon and some googly eyes to give your kangaroo a face and download the letter K alphabet book printable below to add to your alphabet book!
+To finish it off, just grab a crayon and some googly eyes to give your kangaroo a face and grab the letter K alphabet book printable from the bundle of interactive alphabet pages to add to your alphabet book!